Joseph Allgeier Headshot

 3 Credits

-This course will emphasize the cognitive and technical skills necessary to manipulate material for the accurate three-dimensional communication of design intent.
-Projects focus on understanding the relationship of materials, manufacturing processes, products and the user.
-Special emphasis is placed on using non-toxic materials.
+ID form emphasizes the cognitive and the technical skills necessary to manipulate material for the accurate three-dimensional communication of design intent.
+Projects focus on understanding the relationship of materials, manufacturing processes, products and the user. **Fee: A materials fee is required for this course, and an additional course fee applied via student account**

 3 Credits